-The house can accommodate up to eight residents in single bedrooms, including two ensuite and two shared bathrooms in the main building.
-There are two additional en-suite bedrooms in the annex extension of the building.
+Millfield can accommodate up to eight residents with six single bedrooms, including two en-suite and two shared bathrooms in the main building and an additional two en-suite bedrooms in the annex extension of the building.
 The living space has been specifically designed to a high specification for ease of flow between the two kitchens, dining room and two lounges.
 All of this allows the skilled staff team to support the residents in living together as independently as possible.

-The provision aims to enable the young adults for whom it caters to:
+The provision aims to enable the adults for whom it caters to:

 Grow and achieve increasing independence

 Make choices and decisions about all aspects of their lives